Self-consistent 3D radiative transfer for kilonovae: directional spectra from merger simulations: Method

 Since the level energies in the Japan-Lithuania database are not calibrated to known transition lines, the low-lying permitted Sr~II 5p $\rightarrow$ 4d transitions (likely identified in AT2017gfo by \citealt{Watson:2019ki}, but see \citealt{Tarumi:2023cd} for an alternative explanation for the same feature with He) occur at rest wavelengths of 17903, 18190, and 20291 \AA\ instead of 10036, 10327, and 10914 \AA\xspace \citep{Sansonetti:2012gr}.
 To address this, we have separately produced calculations with a different atomic dataset called AD2 that is the same as AD1, except that the data for Sr, Y, and Zr are from the \citet{Kurucz:2018vd} extended line list, which includes calibrated wavelengths where available.

-We simulate a time range of 0.1 to 80~days for 3D~AD2 (for the other models, 0.1 to 20~days), although the validity of our synthetic observables (light curves and spectra) is limited by light travel time effects to between 0.18 and 13.6~days (0.18 to 3.4~days for other models, see \autoref{appendix:simtime} for details).
+We simulate a time range of 0.1 to 80~days for 3D~AD2, although the validity of our synthetic observables (light curves and spectra) is limited by light travel time effects to between 0.18 and 13.6~days (see \autoref{appendix:simtime} for details).

 The radiative transfer calculations assume local thermodynamic equilibrium (LTE) with Boltzmann level populations and ionization balance according to the Saha equation.
 The LTE assumption should be reasonably accurate within the first few days (\citealt{Pognan:2022dn}, but see \citealt{Tarumi:2023cd} for possible NLTE effects on Sr and He) and beyond this time, we only consider the luminosity to be reliable, since it simply converges to the deposition rate in optically thin ejecta and no longer has a dependence on the excitation or ionization state.